prathameshtajane/DockerDemo/README.md

 I recently added a mysql database that just saves the request info.
 The trick was to use the wait-for-it.sh script to force the spring-web service wait for the mysql service to be fully available before starting.
 If the database is not available when the spring application starts then the spring app will fail.
-You can connect to the mysql database by connecting to 127.0.0.1:3307 using username "demo-user" and password "demo-password".
+You can connect mysql Workbench to the mysql database by connecting to 127.0.0.1:3307 using username "demo-user" and password "demo-password".
 The mysql container uses the standard port 3306 when connecting to other containers but exposes port 3307 to the host.
-I do this to avoid a port conflict because I already have mysql running on my desktop for other unrelated uses.
+I do this to avoid a port conflict because I already have mysql running on standard port 3306 on my desktop for other unrelated uses.

 **Spring Boot Actuator**